Head and Neck Treatment Options

 ENT specialists can use a variety of techniques to remove foreign bodies from different parts of the head and neck.
 In some cases it is possible to use forceps or other instruments to remove an object that is easily visible.
 However, other tools may be necessary if the foreign body is difficult to see or reach.
 The ENT doctor may use suction, or other instruments to remove the object.
 An endoscope or special microscope may also be needed in order to locate the foreign body and remove it safely.

-Botox is a naturally occurring toxin that can be used to block nerve signals and relax muscles.
-Botox treatment is very safe when it is administered by a specialist at an ENT clinic in London.
-The Botox is delivered through a fine needle that will be carefully positioned in the muscle that requires treatment.
+Neurotoxin is a naturally occurring toxin that can be used to block nerve signals and relax muscles.
+Neurotoxin treatment is very safe when it is administered by a specialist at an ENT clinic in London.
+The Neurotoxin is delivered through a fine needle that will be carefully positioned in the muscle that requires treatment.
 For example, the muscles around the vocal cords will be targeted in order to prevent the spasms that cause laryngeal dystonia while the muscle at the top of the gullet will be treated in order to tackle dysphagia.
-Botox treatments can also help with twitching and spasms in the head and neck, including those that affect the eyelids.
+Neurotoxin treatments can also help with twitching and spasms in the head and neck, including those that affect the eyelids.
 The effects should be apparent within a few days and can last for up to six months, depending on the area that has been treated.

 Lesions or growths on the head and neck can be caused by cancer.
 ENT doctors may need to perform biopsies of lesions on the mouth, nose, larynx, throat and other parts of the head and neck in order to determine whether they are cancerous.
 Depending on the size and location of the growth, different techniques can be used to take a sample for biopsy.
 The doctor may remove the entire growth along with a border of healthy tissue in order to ensure that the whole tumour is removed.
 If this isn’t possible, a smaller sample may be take by surgical excision, punch biopsy or needle biopsy.
 The excised growth or sample will then be tested in the lab.
 If any cancer cells are found, further treatment may be required, especially if there is a chance that the cancer has spread.
 If the lesion is benign, it may still be removed for cosmetic reasons or treated to relieve any other symptoms.